 |Base living requirements||2.452 x 1019J/yr|

-With the above, we see that now our question gets a bit more complicated.
+This is the crux of the challenge for civilization’s future.
+Is there enough energy for all of humanity’s ambitions?
 A lot of people live on the Earth’s surface.
-They all need to eat to live.
-Many want the comforts of an advanced civilization which requires lots of energy.
+They all need to eat so as to live.
+Many want the comforts of an advanced civilization’s technology which requires lots of energy.
 The Earth is finite.
 Eventually we will reach a maximum number of people and a maximum energy consumption.
-At least this is true if we rely solely upon renewable energy sources.
-However, if we rely upon non-renewable energy sources and the supply of energy runs out, what then?
+And what sort of civilization will exist when these maximums or peaks are attained?

 Energy is like the water in this imaginary scenario.
 It exists.
 It starts with the ability to do work or perform an action which it naturally will do.
 Once it does so, it remains but its ability is gone.
 The entropy relates to where energy exists in this imaginary scenario.
 Energy that is akin to water in the top lake has the greatest amount of energy.
 Energy that is akin to water in the bottom lake has the least amount of energy.
 And, like water being unable to flow uphill, entropy of a system will not naturally improve.